-For more information, see Target system managers on page 137.
+For more information, see Target system managers for Unix-based systems on page 137.

 Servers

 Servers must be informed of your server functionality in order to handle Unix-specific processes in One Identity Manager.
 For example, the synchronization server.

 For more information, see Job server for Unix-specific process handling on page 139.